meghaldonde/capturemoments/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Download and run 'npm i' on console to install necesary packages.
+Download and run 'client/npm i', 'server/npm i' on console to install necesary packages.

 ### `npm start`